PalmLab Help Center

 Tool 3: Protein Relationship Analysis

-This module analyzes the mutual exclusion and co-occurrence relationships between two specific proteins across samples, providing statistical significance and visual patterns of their association.
+Analyze the mutual exclusion or co-occurrence relationship between two specific proteins across samples, with comprehensive statistics and heatmap visualization.

 1 Input Configuration